bli-exercises

 Scope: §5.5 Technical — HTML hosting.

 Rationale: During Exercise 01 build-out, two architectural facts were locked that ADR v1.0 did not yet know: (1) a custom domain (exercises.bigleverinstitute.org) replaces the GitHub Pages default URL for brand coherence and future portability; (2) embedding into Circle requires Iframely publisher-approved oEmbed pass-through, not raw iframe HTML (which Circle’s plan sanitizes).
-These two facts together changed the file-level contract — every exercise now ships as a paired .html + .oembed.json with self-hosted oEmbed discovery — which is too large a change to leave implicit.
+These two facts together changed the file-level contract — every exercise now ships as a paired .html + .oembed.json with self-hosted oEmbed discovery.

 Change: Rewrote §5.5 to (a) name the custom domain, (b) lock the paired-file convention, (c) name Iframely as the distribution layer, (d) establish HOSTING.md in the exercises repo as the canonical implementation doc, (e) lock the GitHub repo as source of truth, (f) loosen the localStorage line from a prescribed key to author discretion.